MoebiusSolutions/cac-agent/docs/Using-local-ssl-with-ssl-relay.md

 ----------------

 Now that cac-ssl-relay is configured to listen for HTTPS requests, it needs to know where to find it's own certificate/key.
-We point to the `.pfx` file at when launching it:
+We point to the `.pfx` file (`.pfx` is the Java 11 default format) at when launching it:

 	java \
 	  -Djavax.net.ssl.keyStoreType=pkcs12 \